 - 8.1 The Neighbourhood Plan can play an important role in identifying and delivering locally identified housing needs.
 Throughout the consultation process the Town Council has tried to ascertain the type of housing development that Watton would like to see in the future.
-Several events highlighted the opportunity to determine what type of residential development would be appropriate to reflect the current and future needs. - 8.2 The adopted Local Plan makes provision for at least 1,636 new homes in Watton between 2011 and 2036.
+Several events highlighted the opportunity to determine what type of residential development would be appropriate to reflect the current and future needs. - 1,636 new homes in Watton between 2011 and 2036.
 This represents a significant growth compared with the number of homes in the town in 2011 but all but 205 of these had either been built or had planning permission in 2018.
 The planning growth going forward represents a significant slowing down when compared with the last decade.
 Two sites for housing are allocated in the Local Plan, at Saham Road and at Norwich Road, the latter of which will shortly be completed, as illustrated on Maps 4 and 5.
 When complete, these sites will have delivered the remaining 205 new homes identified in the Local Plan plus, at the Norwich Road site, a Lidl store.
 The Neighbourhood Plan does not allocate any additional housing sites for development..